 • FULL MARATHON - there are separate results for men and women.
 Men's marathon results are based on the finish times of all male participants.
 Women's marathon results are based on the finish times of all female participants.

-8.2.
-THE LAP COUNTER, THE LAP COUNTER RULE AND THE RED FLAG!
+7.2.
+LAP COUNTER, THE LAP COUNTER RULE AND THE RED FLAG!

 • LAP COUNTER - depending on the event, the marathon, the half marathon and the folk race might take place simultaneously or one after the other.
 Regardless of the race schedule, the lap counter will show the number of laps left for the leader of the longest ongoing race.
 Skaters who are taking part in the shorter races or have fallen behind by a whole lap or more will have to count their own laps.